Dashiell Hammett: Legacy

 Hammett's relationship with Lillian Hellman was portrayed in the 1977 film Julia.
 Jason Robards won an Oscar for his depiction of Hammett, and Jane Fonda was nominated for her portrayal of Lillian Hellman.

 Hammett was the subject of a 1982 prime time PBS biography, The Case of Dashiell Hammett, that won a Peabody Award and a special Edgar Allan Poe Award from the Mystery Writers of America.

 Frederic Forrest portrayed Hammett semifictionally as the protagonist in the 1982 film Hammett, based on the novel of the same name by Joe Gores.
+He would reprise the role of Hammett in the 1992 made-for-TV film Citizen Cohn.

 Sam Shepard played Hammett in the 1999 Emmy-nominated biographical television film Dash and Lilly along with Judy Davis as Hellman.

 Hammett's influence on popular culture has continued well after his death.
-For example, in 1975, the film The Black Bird starred George Segal in the role of Sam Spade, Jr.; the film was a sequel and parody of the Maltese Falcon.
+For example, in 1975, the film The Black Bird starred George Segal in the role of Sam Spade Jr.; the film was a sequel and parody of the Maltese Falcon.
 The 1976 comedic film Murder by Death spoofed a number of famous literary sleuths, including several of Hammett's.
 The film's characters included Sam Diamond and Dick and Dora Charleston, which were parodies of Hammett's Sam Spade and Nick and Nora Charles.
 In 2006, Rachel Cohn published the YA novel, Nick & Norah's Infinite Playlist, whose main characters were named for the sleuths in Hammett's Thin Man series.
 The book was made into a film of the same name and released in 2008.
 Later, Rachel Cohn and David Levithan authored several books whose main characters are named for Hammett and his partner.
 In 2011, they published the YA suspenseful romance, Dash & Lily's Book of Dares.
 That was followed by the sequels The Twelve Days of Dash and Lily in 2016 and Mind the Gap, Dash & Lily in 2020.
 The book series was made into a Netflix television series.